nitinsai04/SEMentorInternship/README.md

 ⸻

 Outstanding / Deferred:
-	•	User login flow (uses password) to be added in frontend

 	•	Rate limiting is not currently enforced
 	•	Modifying bookings handled as cancel + book
-	•	No push to GitHub yet (local progress only)

 ⸻